cyo93/NFSCFreeRunMod/NFSCarbonFreeRunMod/assets/README.txt

 3. Install the "Language Patch English.txt" file using Labrune by selecting the "English.bin" found in the LANGUAGES folder using Labrune and clicking on File->Import->Text File.
 Import the text file in the Mod Directory by selecting it.
 4. Using NFS Tex-Ed, open up the Trackmaps.bin file and go to Texture->Add and add the TRACK_MAP_QR_FR.dds, and TRACK_MAP_QR_SJ file to the bin file.
 5. Copy the "scripts" folder, and the "dinput8.dll" file (if it doesn't exist in the game directory) to the game directory.
-6. If you are using an existing save file, complete the Checkpoint bronze challenge in the Challenge Series (Even if you completed it earlier).
+6. If you are using an existing save file, complete a random encounter in Career mode.
 New users don't need to do this.
 7. Enjoy!